Domiciliary Care (Home Care) – A comprehensive guide

 There are other benefits – financially, domiciliary care services can work out less expensive than costly residential care, as you pay for your own keep and meals as you would normally.
 Family and friends may also care for an individual to subsidise the amount of domiciliary care provided, and this can further bring down the cost of care.

-5 – Is domiciliary care the right option for me?
+5 – What is domiciliary care and is it the right option for me?

 When deciding whether domiciliary care is for you there are a number of things you’ll need to consider.
 Firstly you’ll need to assess your care needs – for this you’ll need to contact your GP or social worker, who will order a report on your condition which is made by a medical professional.